lydemann/blog.christianlydemann.com/content/post/dynamic-form-rendering.md

 * Answer type (how should the question be answered)
 * Answer options (if any, what answer options should be available)
 * Validation rules (how should the question be validated)
-* Match criterias (when should the question be displayed)
+* Enable criteria (when should the question be displayed)

 The model of the question could look like this:
 ```Javascript